mananc12/Secrets/README.md

 Anonymous secrets: Users can submit secrets anonymously without revealing their identity.
 View secrets: Users can view secrets submitted by other users, while keeping their identity hidden.
 Logout: Users can log out of the application to ensure that their session is ended and their data is kept secure.

+Technologies used:
+Node.js
+Express.js
+MongoDB
+Passport.js
+and few others

+Installation:
+Clone the repository from GitHub.
+Install dependencies using the npm install command.
+Create a .env file and add your MongoDB connection string and session secret.
+Run the application using the npm start command.